 If anyone’s using something even simpler—or has gotten these to work on ARM-based setups—please chime in.
 Always curious if there’s a new player I missed.

-Ha, serial port emulators crashing again?
-Been down that road myself—COM port drama, the never-ending Windows ballet.
-Honestly, while @mikeappsreviewer did a deep dive into com0com and Virtual Serial Port Emulator, there’s another contender in this dogfight they didn’t mention: Virtual Serial Port Driver by Eltima.
+Honestly, while @mikeappsreviewer did a deep dive into com0com and Virtual Serial Port Emulator, there’s another contender in this dogfight they didn’t mention: Virtual Serial Port Driver by Electronic Team.
 I know, sounds a bit similar to the one above, but this is a different beast.

 Real talk: Virtual Serial Port Driver is pretty rock solid when it comes to virtualizing RS232/422/485 ports, and isn’t restricted to single-use-case workflows (i.e. not just for the serial nostalgia crowd running hyperterminal at 9600 baud).
 What’s nice is its support for creating unlimited pairs, merging ports, splitting, port bundles—seriously, if you want to get nerdy with port mapping for automation or complex device simulation, this one gets out of your way.